swiderskis/chess-improved/README.md

 This is a console program designed to allow two players to play a game of chess, complete with all features such as checkmate, castling, en passant, stalemate etc.

-It is designed to be a vast improvement on my [earlier](https://github.com/swiderskis/chess) version of a chess project.
+It is designed to be a vast improvement on my [earlier](https://github.com/swiderskis/chess) version of a chess program.

 ## Playing the game